 Helsinki public transport is split into four zones (A, B, C and D), covering not only Helsinki but also Espoo and Vantaa.
 Expats should buy their tickets according to the zones they will be travelling in and can look up more information on the HSL website.
 Holders of the Helsinki travel card can use public transport in zones A and B for free.

 HSL operates an honesty system when boarding trains, trams and the metro, but inspectors do random checks, and those caught without a valid ticket face a hefty fine.

 Travelling at night using public transport can be tricky because most trains and trams stop running at midnight.
 While there is a limited night bus network, journeys can be slow.

 Helsinki’s tram network provides a scenic means of transport within city limits.
 It’s one of the main forms of transport around the city centre and is popular with tourists too.
 Trams offer new arrivals an excellent opportunity to get to know their new home, sightseeing and exploring the city’s architecture.
 Expats should note that tickets cannot be purchased from drivers on trams, so they should ensure they are well-prepared for their tram rides.

 The bus network is extensive, reaching areas and suburbs further away from the city centre and around the capital region, which private bus companies operate across.
 The main hubs are at Eliel Square, Railway Square (Rautatientori) and Kamppi Center.
 Long-distance buses can be found at the Kamppi bus terminal, and the Finnair City Bus runs every 20 minutes between the airport and the city centre at Eliel Square.

-Buses run regularly on most routes and it is best to check the HSL website when planning a journey.
+Buses run regularly on most routes, and it’s best to check the HSL website when planning a journey.